garrandall/popular-music-data/tracks/let-s-go-dancin---ooh-la-la-la--kool-the-gang.md

 We could check the scene and we can reggae down
 And we'll be singing

-Ooh la la la, let's go dancin'
+Oh la la la, let's go dancin'

-Ooh la la la, ooh, let's go dancin'
+Oh la la la, oh, let's go dancin'
-Get your dancin' shoes, get your dancin' shoes, reggae dancin' Ooh la la la, ooh, let's go dancin'
+Get your dancin' shoes, get your dancin' shoes, reggae dancin' Oh la la la, oh, let's go dancin'
 Go get your dancin' shoes, get your dancin' shoes, reggae dancin'

 It's a special occasion, such a happy occasion